UN chief urges world leaders to tackle climate change at US-hosted summit

 These commitments also must be translated into “concrete, immediate action”, he added, as it is estimated that less than a quarter of pandemic recovery spending will go towards mitigating emissions, reducing air pollution or strengthening natural capital.

 The UN chief appealed for leaders to “put a price on carbon” through taxation.
-He called for ending subsidies for fossil fuels and instead, ramping up investment in renewable energy and green infrastructure.?
+He called for ending subsidies for fossil fuels and instead, revamping up investment in renewable energy and green infrastructure.

 Building the global net zero coalition will require a breakthrough in both finance and adaption, the Secretary-General said.
 He urged donors, as well as banks, to move from 20 to 50 per cent in all climate finance flows to resilience and adaptation.